jqwik-team/jqwik/docs/user-guide.md

   report this property as a failure.
 Default is `5`.
 - `ShrinkingMode shrinking`: You can switch off parameter shrinking by using `ShrinkingMode.OFF`.
   Default is `ShrinkingMode.ON`
+- `ReportingMode reporting`: You can switch to more verbose reporting.
+  `ReportingMode.GENERATED` will report each generated set of parameters.
+  Default is `ReportingMode.MINIMAL`

 ### Optional `@ForAll` Parameters